FaridRasulov/Airbnb-Search-Engine/README.md

-# Homework 3 - Find the perfect place to stay in Texas!
+# Find the perfect place to stay in Texas!

 The homework consists in analyzing the text of Airbnb property listings and building a search engine.